 The Access for All Computer is available for patron use either without sign up or by advance reservation.
 Call the Reference Desk at 621-2240 or visit the library for assistance.

 WiFi: The Bryant Library is a wifi hotspot.
 Bring in your own laptop with wireless capability, and sit anywhere in the library to connect to the Internet.
 Patrons must adhere to the library's Internet Public Use Policy.

 Computer Training For Bryant Library Patrons:

 Individual Computer Assistance - The Library has volunteers to tutor patrons who need help using and learning about computers.
-They will offer guidance on using the computer, surfing the World Wide Web and various word processing programs.
+They will offer guidance on using the computer, surfing the web and various word processing programs.
 If you would like assistance, please make an appointment at the Reference Desk.
 Tutoring sessions are limited to Bryant Library cardholders.

 The Bryant Library and computer volunteers assumes no responsibility for any damages which may occur as a result of the use of this service.
 The goal of this service is to help you feel comfortable using a computer and to give you an opportunity to get some hands-on practice.
 It is not by any means an in-depth instructional course.
 If you are looking for a comprehensive class, you should consider enrolling in a continuing education course through the Roslyn Schools or a local college.

 Wednesdays and Fridays, from 11:15 - 1:15 -- for beginners ONLY

 We have a touch screen large bed scanner that allows you to scan to Email, USB, Google Docs, or directly to tablets or smartphones via QR code -- and, it also faxes.
 With it’s large buttons and intuitive, user-friendly interface, it is so easy (and fun) to use.